raganwald/braythwayt.com/_posts/2013-04-02-the-not-so-big-keynote.md

 layout: braythwayt
 ---

 This morning I had the honour of keynoting the [wroc_love.rb](http://wrocloverb.com) conference.
 I gave a fairly informal talk called "The Not-So-Big Software Design."
-The slides are [online](http://braythwayt.com/assets/The-Not-So-Big-Software-Design/).
+You can browse the slides [online](http://braythwayt.com/assets/The-Not-So-Big-Software-Design/) or download [a .zip of the images](http://braythwayt.com/assets/The-Not-So-Big-Software-Design/the-not-so-big-keynote.zip).

 ![A not-so-big house](/assets/images/not-so-big.png)